hinkoulabs/playlist_app/README.md

     - **React.js:** Used for more complex UI components that require state management and dynamic data handling.

 - **Database:**
-    - **SQLite:** A lightweight database used for local development and testing, ensuring quick setup and minimal configuration.
+    - **PostgreSQL:** A robust, open-source object-relational database system, known for its scalability and strong data integrity, ideal for complex and high-volume applications.

 - **Styling:**
     - **Bootstrap 5:** Utilized for responsive and modern UI designs.

-The tech specification for this project can be explored in greater detail
+The tech specification for this project can be explored in detail
 here: [Technical Specification](https://gist.github.com/sp2410/d34d7b75e8a3fb1752ab2a14e74bee84).

 ## Local Usage

 1. **Initialize the Application**
-    - Start the application using `bin/dev`.
+    - Start external services using `docker-compose up -d`
-    - Ensure the Redis server and Sidekiq workers are running.
+    - Start local services using `bin/dev`

 2. **Load Videos**
     - Go to `http://localhost:3000/setting`, check data source is set properly and click button `Fetch Videos`.